zotonic/zotonic/doc/manuals/upgrading.rst

 mod_backup
 ..........

-mod_backup's configuration values for binary path names (`pg_dump` and `tar`) is now coming from the global ``z_config`` instead of the site's configuration database.
+mod_backup’s configuration values for binary path names (`pg_dump` and `tar`) is now coming from the global ``z_config`` instead of the site’s configuration database.

 On startup you might see this message::